david-basic/PPPK_MVCApp/README.md

 # PPPK_MVCApp

-MVC app for PPPK project delivery for 9th week of exercises.
+MVC app with Entity framework for PPPK project delivery for 9th week of exercises.